 These are substantial sums, but they are no means all.
-First of all, the European Social Fund, which helps to retrain and redeploy workers, was in 1970 entrusted with a more decisive role in promoting social welfare.
-At present it is allocated some \$60 million a year, and this amount (which is financed from the Community's own direct revenue) will be steadily increased.
+First of all, the European Social Fund, which helps to retrain and redeploy workers, has been given a more decisive role in the development of social structures.
+At present it is allocated some \$60 million a year and this budget (to be financed by the Community's direct revenue) is likely to increase considerably.

 Then there is the European Development Fund for the overseas countries and territories associated with the Community: the first Development Fund (1958-63) disbursed \$580 million, while the second (1964-69) had an appropriation of \$730 million, of which \$680 million was set aside for grants and \$50 million for exceptionally advantageous loans.
-The third EDF (1971-75) provides a total of \$1,000 million, including \$810 million in grants and \$190 million in loans.
+The third EDF (1971-75) provides a total of \$900 million, including \$810 million in grants and \$90 million in loans.

 The European Agricultural Guidance and Guarantee Fund disposes of much larger amounts still.
-Under the 1970 budget, for instance, it received \$2,655 million, to enable it to cover the agricultural market support costs and to furnish assistance of \$285 million towards farm modernization schemes.
+Under the 1971 budget, for instance, it received \$3,652 million, to enable it to cover the agricultural market support costs and to furnish assistance of \$758 million towards farm modernization schemes.

-3. Administration of the safeguard claus s in the Treaties.
+3. Administration of the safeguard clauses in the Treaties.